dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 # [Entitlements, Median Income and Population Flux](#entitlements-median-income-and-population-flux)

+- How fast do disruption to income distribution and median income occur?
+  - which segments of median income are disrupted first? (upper or lower)
+  - which segments of the income distribution most severely disrupt revenue streams to banks?

 > "Ask not what your government can do for you, but what you can do
 > for your government."